xlladdins/xll/docs/Excel4MacrosA-D.md

 **APP.MOVE**?(x\_num, y\_num)

-**Note**   This function is only for Microsoft Excel for Windows.
+**Note**&nbsp;&nbsp;&nbsp;This function is only for Microsoft Excel for Windows.
 You can use this function in macros created with Microsoft Excel for the Macintosh, but it will return the \#N/A error value.

-X\_num    specifies the horizontal position of the Microsoft Excel window measured in points from the left edge of your screen to the left side of the Microsoft Excel window.
+X\_num&nbsp;&nbsp;&nbsp;&nbsp;specifies the horizontal position of the Microsoft Excel window measured in points from the left edge of your screen to the left side of the Microsoft Excel window.

-Y\_num    specifies the vertical position of the Microsoft Excel window measured in points from the top edge of your screen to the top of the Microsoft Excel window.
+Y\_num&nbsp;&nbsp;&nbsp;&nbsp;specifies the vertical position of the Microsoft Excel window measured in points from the top edge of your screen to the top of the Microsoft Excel window.

 **Remarks**